 Nova Scotia Duck Tolling Retrievers ry

 The Finnish breed club for Nova Scotia Duck Tolling Retrievers, Novascotiannoutajat ry, was founded in 1990 and it is a member club of Finland's Retriever Association and the Finnish Kennel Club.
-At the end of 2004, the club had close to 1,000 members.
+The club has approx. 1,000 members.

 The purpose of the club is to promote the breeding, training and use of typical and healthy Nova Scotia Duck Tolling Retrievers as both show and working dogs in Finland.
 The club organises, among other things, club evenings, courses, walks, trials, and training in different parts of Finland.
 In the summer of 1997 the club's first summer camp was organised.
 The camp program has included training and getting to know different activities, and all other kinds of fun entertainment.
 More than one hundred people and nearly one hundred Tollers took part in the first summer camp, and since then the number of participants has grown year by year.